 All investment decisions need to be made in a portfolio context.

-If you are the finance type, you may refer to this simple rule as portfolio construction, or risk budgeting, or portfolio optimisation.
+If you are the finance type, you may refer to this simple rule as portfolio construction, or risk budgeting, or portfolio optimization.
 Any investment decision requires three vital inputs: target returns, risk tolerance, and constraints.
 Let’s see what each means with concrete examples:

 Target return is not a choice per investment.
 It’s a portfolio decision, i.e. it includes all of your investments.
-Sure each investment would include a target return, but it is the impact of the inclusion of any investment in the portfolio that is important.
+Sure, each investment would include a target return, but it is the impact of the inclusion of any investment in the portfolio that is important.
 No matter how bullish you may feel about the hottest tech stock, if the entirety of your stock portfolio is technology, then it is more likely than not that adding another tech name is not the right decision.

 Modern Portfolio Theory is one of the simplest portfolio construction frameworks which got its inventor the Nobel prize.
 It demonstrates mathematically the old adage that “putting all your eggs in one basket” is a terrible idea.